xiaohedith/wedding-invitation/README.md

 Once all the node modules have been installed, run `npm start` to start the development server.

 This starts a local development server on `localhost:<some_port>`.
 You can log into the app with your Macrometa credentials.
-You will need to [configure the Crypto Ap
+You will need to [configure the Crypto App backend](https://macrometa.com/docs/apps/crypto-trading) for the app to work.

+We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial